Axosoft/Commit-Time-Tests/README.md

 4. Stop timer and write down duration.

 That's it!
-Please submit your durations to your test proctor.
+Please submit your durations AND operating system to Jonathan over Slack.
 Thanks so much for your help.